Norhaven/FluentBoilerplate/README.md

 {
     boilerplate
         .BeginContract()
-             .Requires(text != null, "The parameter 'text' must not be null") .EndContract()
+             .Require(text != null, "The parameter 'text' must not be null") .EndContract()
         .Do(context => /* Take some action */);
 }